 The training follows a develpmental model with extensive and intensive experiences to promote the progression of the Interns psychological skills, perspectives, and professional identity.
 Through a broad range of training activites, the program endeavors to:

 1. Help Interns develop the clinical and empirical knowledge and skills required for entry into professional practice in psychology by:

-* Developing competencies in the provision of individual psychotherapy.
+* Developing competencies in the provision of individual and couples psychotherapy.

 * Developing competencies in the provision of group psychotherapy.